CaNS-World/CaNS/README.md

  * `-DDEBUG`   : performs some basic checks for debugging purposes
  * `-DTIMING`  : wall-clock time per timestep is computed
- * `-DIMPDIFF` : diffusion term of the N-S equations is treated implicitly (thereby increasing the stability of the numerical algorithm for viscous flows)
+ * `-DIMPDIFF` : diffusion term of the N-S equations is treated implicitly (thereby increasing the stability of the numerical algorithm for viscous-dominated flows)

 ### Running the code